 Hemerocallis gall midge

-The image left shows Contarinia quinquenotata, common name gall midge damage on Hemerocallis flower bud.
-It was first observed in the UK in 1989 and is now fairly widespread.
-Day Hemerocallis gall midge does attack Lily flowers.
-This is a tiny fly that lays eggs in the flower bud between May and mid-July.
+The image left a bud damaged by Contarinia quinquenotata, common name gall midge.
+This pest was first observed in the UK in 1989 and is now fairly widespread.
+Day Hemerocallis gall midge attacks Lily flowers.
+It is a tiny fly that lays eggs in the flower bud between May and mid-July.
 The larva feed on the developing flowers buds, causing buds to become deformed or not open.
 The fly is only active until mid-July, later flowering varieties are not affected.

 Credit for this very helpful image goes to Richard Avery on Wiki.
-You can clearly see, and I have annotated, the long unaffected bud with a cluster of shorter deformed buds which have been affected by the gall midge.
+I have annotated the long unaffected bud and the cluster of shorter, deformed buds affected by the gall midge, which you can clearly see.

 The larva are hard to see, being translucent.
 It is difficult to treat.
 Picking off the galls by hand is the best option, as is picking off all affected buds to try to arrest the spread.